Bachelor of Business in Tourism and Hospitality Management

 Our majors and elective choices introduce students to a range of operational and managerial practices that they may then apply to organisations within Australia and overseas.

-Please note: some units in these majors may only be available to study by distance education.
+Please note: some units in these majors may only be available to study online.

 Students are assessed in each unit on the basis of written and/or oral assignments.
 These may include researched essays, reports, presentations, case studies, portfolios, online discussions, tests and exams.
 Students may also be asked to participate in group work as well as individual assignments.
 The weighting of assessment marks between assignments and examinations varies.